History of Anderson Cooper in Timeline

 2007: Fill-in Co-Host on Live with Regis and Kelly

-In 2007, Anderson Cooper was a fill-in co-host for Regis Philbin on Live with Regis and Kelly when Philbin underwent triple-bypass heart surgery.
+In 2007, Anderson Cooper served as a fill-in co-host for Regis Philbin on Live with Regis and Kelly while Philbin underwent heart surgery.

 Loading Video...

-In early 2007, Anderson Cooper signed a multi-year deal with CNN that allowed him to continue as a contributor to 60 Minutes and doubled his salary.
+In early 2007, Anderson Cooper signed a multi-year deal with CNN that would allow him to continue as a contributor to 60 Minutes, doubling his salary from $2 million to a reported $4 million annually.

 Loading Video...

-In December 2008, Anderson Cooper, Sanjay Gupta, and Lisa Ling teamed up for a sequel, Planet in Peril: Battle Lines, which premiered.
+In December 2008, Anderson Cooper, Sanjay Gupta, and Lisa Ling teamed up for a sequel to Planet in Peril, titled Planet in Peril: Battle Lines, which premiered on CNN.

-In September 2010, Warner Bros. and Telepictures announced that Anderson Cooper had signed an agreement to host a nationally syndicated talk show.
+In September 2010, Warner Bros. and Telepictures announced that Anderson Cooper had signed an agreement to host a nationally syndicated talk show, initially named Anderson.

-2010: Awarded the National Order of Honour and Merit
+2010: Received National Order of Honour and Merit

 In 2010, Anderson Cooper received the National Order of Honour and Merit, the highest honor granted by the Haitian government, for his coverage of the Haiti earthquake.

-Starting September 2011, Anderson Cooper served as the host of his own syndicated television daytime talk show, Anderson Live.
+In September 2011, Anderson Cooper began hosting his own syndicated television daytime talk show, Anderson Live.

 In 2011, Anderson Cooper received an Edward Murrow Award from the Overseas Press Club.